Mumble-SRL/MBurger-Android/nooko3/src/main/java/mumble/nooko3/sdk/NKPay/Readme.md

 ### Before you start

-The pay api, uses Stripe™ to process payments and subscriptions, so, before you start, you should create a Stripe account from [here](https://dashboard.stripe.com/login).
-Then you should provide the Nooko dashboard with the secret key you will find inside the "Developers -> API Keys" section if your Stripe™ dashboard.
+The pay api, uses Stripe to process payments and subscriptions, so, before you start, you should create a Stripe account from [here](https://dashboard.stripe.com/login).
+Then you should provide the Nooko dashboard with the secret key you will find inside the "Developers -> API Keys" section if your Stripe dashboard.

 ![Stripe™ Api Keys](https://gitlab.mumbleserver.it/Enri/Nooko3_LIB/raw/develop/Images/stripe_dashboard_keys.JPG)

 Then also copy the Publishable key inside you app, because you will need it to create new customers and add new credit cards.
 You SHOULD NOT write the secret API key inside you application.

-Your application should also need to add Stripe™ as a dependency (please check out [Stripe™ documentation](https://stripe.com/docs/mobile/android) here to learn how to add it to your project and gain confidence with Stripe™ development).
+Your application should also need to add Stripe as a dependency (please check out [Stripe documentation](https://stripe.com/docs/mobile/android) here to learn how to add it to your project and gain confidence with Stripe development).

-Be aware you should first use the test keys and Stripe™ devMode before using the live keys, in order to check if your code is working properly.
+Be aware you should first use the test keys and Stripe devMode before using the live keys, in order to check if your code is working properly.

-Also, in order to charge an user for a subscription you should, first, create a "Product" on Stripe™ dashboard and add a paying plan to it:
+Also, in order to charge an user for a subscription you should, first, create a "Product" on Stripe dashboard and add a paying plan to it:

 ![Stripe™ product](https://gitlab.mumbleserver.it/Enri/Nooko3_LIB/raw/develop/Images/stripe_product.JPG)